POSTED BY September 12, 2019 COMMENTS (13)ON

-Now this cost again is subjective, it may change from person to person.
-Many people want to make some changes in existing layout of new house before moving.
+Now, this cost again is subjective, it may change from person to person.
+Many people want to make some changes in the existing layout of the new house before moving.
 So, they will be needing extra money for this.
-Examples of small alteration are, changes according to vastu shastra & creating storage space (storage room or shelf) etc.
+Examples of small alterations are changes according to Vastu Shastra & creating storage space (storage room or shelf) etc.

 10) Packers and Movers Charges

-Moving your home stuff from one place to another can also cost a bit, especially if its a inter-city move.
+Moving your home stuff from one place to another can also cost a bit, especially if its an inter-city move.
 Do consider this cost as well when you are buying a new house.